George Pocheptsov: Early life

 George Pocheptsov, who is sometimes also referred to as "Georgie", was born in Philadelphia, Pennsylvania, in 1992 to Ukrainian parents.
 When Pocheptsov was eleven months old, his father was diagnosed with brain cancer; and he died in 1995, at the age of forty.
-Though he was a toddler, his mother gave him a pencil and some paper to keep him busy.
-At seventeen months old, he drew a replica of an antique car parked across the street.
-At a young age, Pocheptsov was drawing jesters, pregnant women, and four-headed giraffes, all in bright color schemes.
-He started to paint six months before he started to talk.

-Pocheptsov attended Wrightsville Beach Elementary School in Wilmington, North Carolina.

-Abstract and impressionistic period (ages 6-15)

-Pocheptsov is completely self-taught in the arts.

-Pocheptsov is often compared by the press to a young Pablo Picasso or Marc Chagall, particularly for his vivid color palette and early rise to fame.
-His paintings can sell upward of $200,000.

-Three-dimensional canvas and impressionism (ages 16-present)

-Starting around the age of 16, George started to focus more on three-dimensional canvas and impressionistic art.
-The 3D canvas is effectively making a sculpture on canvas.
-George creates this effect by taking a regular piece of stretched canvas and putting layers of unstretched canvas over it, and then sculpts figures on that layer.
-At that point, he paints the figures with multiple layers of gesso (a primer), and once they dry, he paints the details onto the sculpture.
-For more detailed aspects of the sculpture, such as nose, eyelashes, fingers, etc., on a figure, he uses modeling paste.
-In the end, each figure in the piece has three sides, each painted, making a truly three-dimensional impressionistic piece of art.
+He began painting before he could speak, and never had any formal arts education prior to college.
+While in high school, he began to work on sculpture, as well as painting.
+While in college, he focused more on his studies, but would still paint in his spare time.

 Collections and acquisitions

 In recent years, Pocheptsov has been commissioned to create paintings for Colin Powell, Hillary Clinton, Celine Dion, Alain Ducasse, Michael Jordan, among other famous collectors.
 He was commissioned to create "sculptured canvas," a self-defined technique, for the Mitchell Camera Museum in London and for the United Nations' 60th anniversary exhibition.

 Pocheptsov was also invited to Geneva, Switzerland for a book titled The Arts and Copyright in which he was featured as an artistic figure.

-Internationally, Pocheptsov has been featured in museums and galleries in England, France, Korea, South Africa, the Netherlands, Russia, Japan, and the Ukraine.
+Internationally, Pocheptsov has been featured in museums and galleries in England, France, Korea, South Africa, the Netherlands, Russia, Japan, and Ukraine.